microsoft/vscode-docs/docs/editor/integrated-terminal.md

 Navigate between terminal groups using focus next `kbstyle(workbench.action.terminal.focusNext)` and focus previous `kbstyle(workbench.action.terminal.focusPrevious)`.

 Icons may appear to the right of the terminal title on the tab label when the terminal's status change.
-Statuses include disconnected, in need of relaunch, and bell.
-Hover the icon to read status information and to take action.
+Some examples are on bell (MacOS) and for tasks, displaying a check mark when there are no errors and an X otherwise.
+Hover the icon to read status information, which may contain actions.

 ### Grouping

 Split the terminal by:
-- triggering the `kb(workbench.action.terminal.split)` command
+- on hover, selecting the inline split button
 - right clicking the context menu and selecting the `Split...` submenu option
 - `kbstyle(alt)` clicking a tab, the plus button, or the the single tab on the terminal panel
+- triggering the `kb(workbench.action.terminal.split)` command

 Navigate between terminals in a group by focusing the previous pane, `kb(workbench.action.terminal.focusPreviousPane)`, and focusing the next pane, `kb(workbench.action.terminal.focusNextPane)`.

-Drag and drop tabs to re-arrange the groups.
+Tabs support drag and drop to allow re-arranging, dragging an entry in a terminal group into the empty will remove it from the group (ie. unsplit), dragging a tab into the main terminal area allows joining a group.

 Unsplit a split terminal by triggering the `kb(workbench.action.terminal.unsplit)` command.

-### Customization
+### Customizing Tabs

 Change the terminal's name, icon, and tab color via the right click context menu or by triggering the following commands: